Rupert's March North: Part Two, Lancashire

 Other stuff:

 A blue plaque on the side of Richer Sounds on Deansgate marks the location of Alport Lodge, from where Strange fired his cannons.
-(There used to be an interpretation board at this location for many years, but this has disappeared during building works.)
+There's an information panel opposite Richer Sounds, on the reverse there is some information about the Royalist artillery park.
+(There used to be a fancier board with more information, and cannons!)

 Wythenshawe Hall: yet another beautiful timber framed house in South Manchester.
 Well it was until some little bugger set fire to it in 2016.
 Needless to say the Hall is shut due to restoration work.
 April 2022 update: renovations are now completed, final touches are being put to the Hall, and it is due to reopen to the public soon.